I just updated this post about Chicago Wedding Venues to now include some of your favorites. I hope it’s helpful for all you brides to be!

 Second, I was really adamant about having natural light.
 Obviously I take a lot of photos and I’m in a lot of photos for work all the time, so I see firsthand how important natural light is.
 If your vibe is moody or dramatic, this might not bother you at all – but I’m all about the light and airy photos!
 The best way to get that is outdoors, or with plenty of windows/skylights.

 And lastly, we needed a place big enough for our wedding that didn’t feel too big.
 Our list right now is right around 245, which eliminated a few of the more intimate options in the city.
 But it’s also a little small for a room that can fit up to 400!
 There was definitely a balance we needed to strike.

-Knowing all of that, I arranged viewings at 4 of our top venue choices all on the same day.
+Knowing all of that, I arranged viewings at 4 of our top venues in Chicago all on the same day.
 To be honest, the day didn’t go how I expected it to at ALL.
 I was kind of a pill all morning, to the point where Adam kept asking what was up with me!
 You’ll read about my reaction to each one as you scroll through, but my advice for brides would be to see the venues you like in person.
 The experience of walking into each space made our decision so much easier than I ever anticipated.
 I just knew ❤️

 First up, the Adler Planetarium!
 I’ve been lusting after the Adler as a wedding venue for years.
 Those windows!
 That view of the skyline!
 An outdoor wedding next to the lake!
 Fireworks from Navy Pier in the summer!
 It was the dream.